Coline Creuzot: Musical style

 Creuzot describes her musical style as a blend of "R&B soul and pop."
 The subject matter of most of her songs centers around topics such as female empowerment, relationships, love, and heartache.
 Creuzot explains in a recent interview "I draw off of things that go on in my life (past, present and my hopes for the future), and my outlet is to write and sing about it …You have to figure out how to channel things in a positive way."

 Influences

 Creuzot draws inspiration from contemporary R&B, old school soul/R&B and country music.
 She cites artists Donny Hathaway, Sam Cooke, Aaliyah and Beyoncé as influences on her music.

 Personal life

 Creuzot is the granddaughter of Percy Creuzot Jr, founder of Frenchy's Chicken, a popular creole restaurant chain based in Houston.

-Creuzot is married to Jason Bourgeois, and they had their first child, Mireille, in 2015.
+Creuzot is married to the former journeyman baseball player, Jason Bourgeois, and they had their first child, Mireille, in 2015.